Saturday 27 August 2022

 But can you really change reality by thought or words?

-The answer is of cause yes and no, you are more likely to succeed at a task or endeavour if you are positive about it.
+The answer is of course yes and no, you are more likely to succeed at a task or endeavour if you are positive about it.
 But you can be positive and still fail.
 It might increase your chances but it does not guarantee anything.

 In another sense words do change our reality, take the word 'gender' for example.
 It has replaced the much older and accurate word 'sex'.
 Sex refers to your biology, which no matter how much you interfere with you cannot change.
 But gender is a social construct, in other words it's made up.
 You can have 500 genders, you can change it and you combine it because it's not real.
 But today many people, including older people who really should know better, use gender as if it means sex.
 Which has helped spread the trans confusion.
 An example of words changing reality, at least for some.